Dang Gui Shao Yao San

 How it Works

-Chronic loose stools or poor digestion with underlying deficiency
+• chronic loose stools with underlying weakness

 Ingredients